RMeli/gnina-torch/docs/source/getting_started.rst

 Installation from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Clone the repository from GitHub:
+Clone the repository from GitHub_:

 .. code-block:: bash

     git clone https://github.com/RMeli/gnina-torch.git
     cd gnina-torch

-Create conda_ or mamba_ environment with all the dependencies:
+Create a conda_ or mamba_ environment with all the dependencies:

 .. code-block:: bash